Support Services

 • student leadership opportunities

-The Student Success Program is open to Saint Xavier students who meet the following requirements:
+TRIO is open to Saint Xavier students who meet the following requirements:

 • citizen or permanent resident of the United States

-• first generation college student (neither parent nor guardian has a bachelor's degree)
+• first-generation college student (neither parent nor guardian has a bachelor's degree)

-• from a low income family (as defined by the federal government)
+• from a low-income family (as defined by the federal government)

 • documented physical, emotional or learning disability

-Counseling Services
+Counseling Center

 Employers look for the entire "package" when selecting good candidates to fill their positions.
 In particular, they generally seek out candidates who possess strong skills in the areas of teamwork, discipline, time management, leadership, problem solving and communication.
 Candidates who have completed any amount of military service exhibit all of these characteristics.
 These qualities, coupled with the academic skills enhanced by a college education, truly give veterans a competitive edge in the job market.